LIS

 Viral hemorrhagic fever

-G. Employees, conditional employees, and persons in charge of food establishments.
-12VAC5-421-80 of the Food Regulations requires a food employee or conditional employee to notify the person in charge of the food establishment when diagnosed with certain diseases that are transmissible through food and requires the person in charge of the food establishment to notify the regulatory authority.
-Refer to 12VAC5-421-80 for further guidance and clarification regarding these reporting requirements.
+K. Pursuant to 12VAC5-421-80, a food employee or conditional employee shall notify the person in charge of the food establishment when diagnosed with certain diseases that are transmissible through food, and the person in charge of the food establishment shall notify the department.

 Statutory Authority